WontakKim/Android-MVP-Sample/README.md

 # Android-Boilerplate
-Android boilerplate project using clean architecture
+Android boilerplate project using clean architecture with github client sample codes

 The project is setup using: